The Medieval Section

 The Medieval Section is located on the ground floor of the southern wing of the Palazzo Volpi.
 It houses sculptures and frescoes that cover a time period from the end of the Sixth to the Fourteenth century.
 The materials come from various buildings in the city of Como and they are precious evidence of a particularly lively and fertile period for the Lariano ("Lake Como") territory.

 The most significant increase on the number of art pieces occurred in the first decades of the museum life at Palazzo Giovio.
-The new installation in Palazzo Volpi presents materials already known and works that have been kept away from the public for a long time.

-The section, ordered according to a mainly chronological itinerary and attentive to the aggregations connected to the origin of the pieces, the artwork takes the visitor through the Romanesque portal of the church of Santa Margherita and is immediately introduced by a teaching room that documents the techniques of processing and reuse of stone artifacts (Room 0.2), an activity that marks the "importance of artisans work for the culture of the territory.
+The section, ordered according to a mainly chronological itinerary and attentive to the aggregations connected to the origin of the pieces, the artwork takes the visitor through the Romanesque portal of the church of Santa Margherita and is immediately introduced by a teaching room that documents the techniques of processing and reuse of stone artifacts, an activity that marks the "importance of artisans work for the culture of the territory.